e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 [pagebreak]

-Unfortunately for the idealist, a company is extremely unlikely to be able to develop multiple DNAs.
+Unfortunately for the idealist, a company is extremely unlikely to be able to develop multiple DNAs (Definitely possible).
-This a broader topic I don't want to cover here, but conglomerates and acquisitions with retained autonomy (think of YouTube inside Alphabet) are valid paths towards it.
+This a broader topic I don't want to cover here, but conglomerates and acquisitions with retained autonomy (think of YouTube inside Alphabet) are valid paths towards it maintaining multiple DNAs.
 On the other side, when you try to force two DNAs to merge, because it's unlikely to work, you can find strong clashes - like the recently reported issues between Slack and Salesforce.

 Understanding the DNA and embracing its strength and limitation is critical as you will see that an important principle here is to constantly navigate just outside the boundaries of the possible.
 You want to be able to push everything forward in a realistic way, never delusional.

+The alternative is a long series of arguments, deceptions and burnout.

 @#$trifecta$#@
 ### Trifecta

 The trifecta is a work model - a core principle - that sets expectations, responsibilities and dynamics to build products effectively.
-As it's name implies, it's structured around the **three roles** that are defining the **product, build it and deliver** it on time.
+As it's name implies, it's structured around the **three roles** that are defining the **product, build it and deliver it** on time.

 ![trifecta diagram](./images/trifecta.jpg)

+HERERERE

 #### 1. Product - What?